Dre Campbell Farm

 Mix sulfur powder with water according to the label instructions to make a sulfur fungicide spray.

 Spray on a dry, cool day.
-However, avoid using it when temperatures exceed 80°F, as sulfur can damage plants in high heat.
+However, avoid using it during hot weather, especially when temperatures exceed 85°F, as sulfur can damage plants in high heat.

 8. Compost Tea